kstenschke/doShell/README.md

 ## What does it do?

-doShell script is a superset of shell script, geared towards efficient **headfull interactive UI automation** on Linux and Mac OS, foremost but not limited to operations involving browsing the web.
+doShell script is a superset of shell script, geared towards cross-platform (Linux and Mac OS) headfull UI automation, with options for scripts being parametric and interactive via runtime parameters and UI dialogs.
+doShell automation is foremost targeted, but not limited, to operations involving browsing the web.

 This project is a source-to-source (S2S) transpiler and runtime system.